Alvi09/MyFitnessPal/README.md

 ```

 ### Execution
-Assuming all packages and dependencies are installed correctly, you may build and run the program with the following commands:
+Assuming all packages and dependencies are installed correctly, you may run and view the program in a localhost server with the following commands:
 ```
 ionic lab
 ```